Microscopic constraints for the equation of state and structure of neutron stars: a Bayesian model mixing framework: Equations of state

 We use the results of the $\chi$EFT calculations presented in Refs.~\cite{Drischler:2020yad,Drischler:2020hwi} for the energy per baryon of SNM, PNM, and the related symmetry energy.
 Each observable is described by a GP that uses a squared exponential radial basis function (RBF) kernel; this kernel is described by a correlation ``length'' and marginal variance.
 (See Sec.~\ref{sec:stationarykernels} for a brief presentation of GPs and Refs.~\cite{Melendez:2019izc, Semposki:2024vnp} for more extensive discussions and applications to nuclear physics.)
 To account for correlations between the observables $E_{\textrm{PNM}}$ and $E_{\textrm{SNM}}$, Ref.~\cite{Drischler:2020yad} used \textit{multi-task GPs}, in which a covariance function that describes both inter-density and inter-observable correlations is constructed by combining the length scales of the two observables' individual GP descriptions.
 From the provided Jupyter notebooks~\cite{BUQEYEsoftware}, we extract the means, standard deviations, and full covariance matrices of $E_{\textrm{SNM}}$, $E_{\textrm{PNM}}$, and $E_{\textrm{sym}}$.
 These results contain the correlated BUQEYE EFT truncation errors~\cite{Melendez:2019izc}.
 For a complete description of how these results are obtained using the BUQEYE truncation error model, see Secs.~II and~III of Ref.~\cite{Drischler:2020yad}. \footnote{We note that Ref.~\cite{Drischler:2020yad} constructed the GP descriptions of $E_{\textrm{PNM}}$, $E_{\textrm{SNM}}$, and $E_{\textrm{sym}}$ as a function of the Fermi momentum, $k_{F}$.
 We extract covariance matrices for these observables here as a function of the baryon number density $n_B$.}

-To compute the covariance function of neutron-star matter we need the cross-covariance function between the pressure of PNM and that of SNM.
+To compute the covariance function of neutron-star matter we need the cross-covariance function between the energy per baryon of PNM and that of SNM.
 We obtain this from the covariance function of the symmetry energy~\eqref{eq:sym_energy} by writing:

 Here $\kappa_{E_\textrm{PNM}}$ and $\kappa_{E_\textrm{SNM}}$ are the corresponding covariance functions for the energy per baryon of PNM and SNM, and $\rho \kappa_{E_\textrm{corr}}$ is the combined correlation coefficient and covariance matrix between the two types of matter.
 Equation~\eqref{eq:symenergycov} then allows us to numerically extract the desired cross-covariance function, $\rho \kappa_{E_\textrm{corr}}(n_B, n_B')$.